 - Marking and grading your mock exam script: once we have received your mock exam script it will be marked and graded by one of Greene’s approved examination assessors, and returned to you.
 We aim to do this promptly from the time we receive the completed paper;

 - Feedback on your script: in addition to our marking and grading of your script, you will receive a short feedback report, highlighting areas that may need further work.

 All your results and marked scripts are available using your login to our online learning platform – called Greene’s Online – for you to review from anywhere and at any time.

 |Examination||Invigilated trial exam date|

-Please ask us about the trial exams you can take at home; we can advise you on how best to organise your self-invigilated trial exam.
+Please ask us about the trial examinations you can take at home; we can advise you on how best to organise your self-invigilated trial examinations.
 For invigilated mock exams at Greene’s, we will accept applications as close to the scheduled trial exam days as possible – although, as places are limited, all applications are treated on a first-come-first-served basis.

 |Invigilated at Greene's on a set trial exam day||£85 per trial exam|

 |Invigilated at Greene's on a day of choice that is not a set trial exam day||£105 per trial exam|

 HOW TO PREPARE FOR YOUR TRIAL EXAMINATION